GabsEdits/gxbs.dev/pages/blog/posts/my-time-with-vitepress.md

 It was more complicated than necessary.
 So, just minutes before going to sleep yesterday, I had a great idea: to rebuild the website from Vue & Vite to VitePress.
 And I got to work!

 Surprisingly, it didn't take long.
 Since the project already used Vue, I simply copied and pasted to bring all the components to my new branch.
-Additionally, I moved to SCSS for its ease of use.
+Additionally, I moved to <abbr title="Sassy Cascading Style Sheets">SCSS</abbr> for its ease of use.
 In about 30 minutes, the [Pull Request](https://github.com/semantichtml/semantichtml.github.io/pull/81) was ready!

 This demonstrates how easy VitePress is: you can migrate from Vue & Vite to VitePress in about 30 minutes (including converting HTML into Markdown using a nice online tool).
 The new VitePress version is live at [semantichtml.github.io](https://semantichtml.github.io/).

+> **Update:** *After receiving multiple suggestions to simplify the webpage design, similar to the design that multiple [GNOME project webpages have](https://mutter.gnome.org), I decided to rebuild <abbr title="the Semantic HTML Documentation">Semantic's</abbr> website using Aplós.
+I was pleased with the result, so I switched to the new version.
+Of course, the process was quick and straightforward.*

 ## Conclusion